- Entertainment and Media»

 As I wrote before, all of the MVs are still connected and it's hard to draw the line.
 Some of them happen simultaneously, or are intertwined, so it's hard to say that one MV happened before another one.

 With the help of our ARMY friend, we were able to make the first BTS series which will be based off my Demian and Omelas theories and follow the story of BTS as explained by the theories.
-So far, we have made the first episode.
-The second episode will be out on 03.07.2017 on our YouTube channel BTS CINEMATIX.
+We made 4 episodes in total, but we may make more as new content comes out.
+You can watch them on our YouTube channel BTS CINEMATIX.
 I hope that you will check it out! :D

 BTS Series Episode 1